lvh/lvh.github.io/posts/todays-openssl-bug-for-techies-without-infosec-chops.md

 * OS X is by default not affected, because they still ship 0.9.8 by default.
-All bets are off if you got your OpenSSL from other places like Homebrew; the current stable version shioped by homebrew is 1.0.2c, which is affected.
+All bets are off if you got your OpenSSL from other places like Homebrew; the current stable version shipped by homebrew is 1.0.2c, which is affected.
 * [Ubuntu is mostly not affected][ubuntu].
 The only affected version is the unreleased 15.10 (Wily), for which an update has already been